Bard (Soviet Union): Other songs

 Even more common than the tourist songs were songs about ordinary life (usually life in the USSR).
 Nearly every bard wrote a significant number of songs on this theme.
 The setting is very frequently urban, often in major cities such as Moscow (particularly the Arbat).
 Some songs of this type, such as the ones by Yuri Vizbor and Vladimir Vysotsky, took a very direct approach and used simple and honest language to illustrate life.
-Other bards, such as Bulat Okudzhava, took a more symbolic approach and expressed their views on life through extended metaphors and symbolism.Another type of song that appeared in Russia long before the bards was the War Song.
+Other bards, such as Bulat Okudzhava, took a more symbolic approach and expressed their views on life through extended metaphors and symbolism.
+Another type of song that appeared in Russia long before the bards was the War Song.
 Many of the most famous bards wrote numerous songs about war, particularly The Great Patriotic War (WWII).
 Bards had various reasons for writing and singing songs about war.
-Okudzhava, who actually fought in the war, used his sad and emotional style to illustrate the futility of war in songs such as "The Paper Soldier" ("Бумажный Солдат").
+Okudzhava, who actually fought in the war, used his sad and emotional style to illustrate the futility of war in songs such as "The Paper Soldier" ("Бумажный cолдат").
 Vladimir Vysotsky wrote songs about war simply because they provided that extreme setting in which honour and emotional strength are needed, and a man's true character can be seen.
 Vysotsky's war songs were praised by veterans for their extreme success in portraying war, despite the fact that the poet did not actually serve in the military.
 Yuri Vizbor wrote war songs in which the people involved in the war were the most important element, rather than the war itself.
 In these songs, the war would often be happening in the background while the actual song would be in the style of the tourist song, with emphasis on nature and human emotions.